Substack vs. Blog: Is Substack Good for Blogging?

 Substack will never replace your own personal blog.

-In short: use both.
+In short: Use both.

-Frequent Asked Questions Around Substack For Blogging
+Frequently Asked Questions Around Substack For Blogging

 Can Substack Be Used as a Blog?